 D. Keep water nearby and remain hydrated.

 4. There will be no hybrid divisions offered.
-All events will be fully in-person or fully online.
+All events will be fully in-person.

 CHANGES FOR 2022: